20WH1A1221/II-II-Labs/OS Lab/Shell Script/Leap year/README.md

-Write a shell script program to check whether given number is even or odd.
+Write a shell script program to check whether given year is leap year.